 Forms of Income Subject to Personal Income Tax in Indonesia

-Personal income tax in Indonesia is imposed on income earned anywhere in the world.
+Personal income tax in Indonesia is imposing on income earned anywhere in the world.
 Taxable forms of income include the following:

 Material benefits are generally excluded, as is inheritance income.
-Tax credit is granted for income tax paid abroad; however, this tax credit may be subject to restrictions and criteria stated in double tax agreements between Indonesia and the other country involved.
+The tax credit is granted for income tax paid abroad; however, this tax credit may be subject to restrictions and criteria stated in double tax agreements between Indonesia and the other countries involved.

 Income Tax Returns in Indonesia